 Acne really begins in the gut.
 An imbalanced or diseased gut manifests itself in all kinds of fun ways, acne being one of them.
 So don’t assume that your pimples are just a result of “oily” skin, overuse of “pore clogging” products, or a less than stellar skin care routine.

 You can do your own research on how acne starts in the gut if you so choose.
 I do have a great post on the worst foods for your skin that you might enjoy.
 I would like to focus this post on how coconut oil for acne and how it might help those suffering from the occasional pimple to full blown cystic acne.

 At the end of the day, a pimple (whatever the root cause) is an inflamed oil gland.
 Sometimes it is just a small, red bump.
 Other times it is resembles something out of a horror movie.
 If you can see a pimple, you can bet that it is officially a bacterial infection at that point.

 Coconut oil contains large amounts of lauric acid which is well known for being very anti-bacterial, anti-fungal and anti-viral.
 These antiseptic essential fatty acids found in coconut oil help prevent and eliminate bacterial infections when taken orally or applied directly to the skin.

 What’s interesting is that for the past year or so, nanobombs have been all the rage when treating those who suffer from acne.
 A nanobomb is basically lauric acid in a gold wrapped nanoparticle delivery system.
 The science behind this suggests that the gold wrapped nanoparticle allows the lauric acid to be delivered to the acne causing bacteria as opposed to just wandering aimlessly.

-These nanobombs aren't cheap though.
+These nanobombs aren’t cheap though.
 From what I can discern, applying coconut oil directly to acne prone skin is just as effective as a nanobomb.
 Additionally, taking coconut oil orally will help address an underlying gut issue that is playing a role in the acne.
-My vote is for coconut oil, straight up!
+My vote is coconut oil for acne, straight up!